 The event planning industry was worth over $4 billion in 2022 and starting a business in this sector can be both exciting and challenging.
 Exciting because you have the opportunity to bring your creative ideas to life.
 Challenging because you have to find clients to make your business a success.

 It’s not a case of simply finding clients, either.
 You need to convince them that you have the experience and knowledge to meet their needs.
 As a startup in a competitive market, this can be tough.
 In this article, we discuss how to get clients for your event planning business.
 Then we’ll share our advice for closing deals and retaining business.

 How to get clients for your event planning business

-When you’re building a business from scratch, there’s a lot to do.
-You need everything from the basics, like accounting software, to the specific tools for your industry.
+When you’re building a business from scratch, you wonder: how to start an online business?
+You need everything from the basics, like accounting software for small business, to the specific tools for your industry.
 Having the right solutions for your admin and accounting will help you operate more efficiently in the long term.

 But that’s advice that any new business can benefit from.
 When it comes to event planning, the first thing you need to know as a startup is how to attract clients.
 Here are seven of our best tips on how to get clients for your event planning business.